 - Terry Johnson, Alaska Sea Grant marine recreation and tourism specialist, 907-274-9695; email@example.com

-Anchorage, Alaska—A new collaborative project in Alaska aims to increase the survival rate of Pacific halibut caught and released in Southeast and Southcentral Alaska sport fisheries.
+Anchorage, Alaska—A new collaborative project called "Every Halibut Counts" aims to increase the survival rate of Pacific halibut caught and released in Southeast and Southcentral Alaska sport fisheries.

 Project leaders will use local knowledge and scientific expertise to develop best practices for careful handling and release of sport-caught halibut.
 The Alaska Marine Conservation Council, the Alaska Sea Grant Marine Advisory Program and the charter industry are partners on the project.

 Currently, halibut sport fishermen have no source of information for the most appropriate release techniques.
 With halibut stocks in decline in Alaska, the project supports conservation of Alaska's halibut resource at an important time.